ethanfuerst/box-office-tracking/README.md

 - **Released Movies**
   - Every movie that has been drafted or is listed in `manual_adds.csv` is listed here.
   - The movies are sorted by scored revenue.
+  - On the far right column, there's a flag that shows if the movie is still updating.
+If no movies are still updating, then the timestamp next to the dashboard will show a message.
 - **Worst Picks**
   - The worst picks are listed here, which are the movies that missed out on the most revenue.
 For example, if you picked a movie first that made \$100 million, and then the next best movie made \$200 million, you missed out on \$100 million.
   - The movies are sorted by the maximum amount of revenue they missed out on.